All Episodes

 I'm sure it's not new.

-This holiday season, some diamond retailers say they are seeing heightened consumer concern about conflict diamonds, the gems mined in war zones that are sold to fund armed conflict and civil wall.
+This holiday season, some diamond retailers say they are seeing heightened consumer concern about conflict diamonds, the gems mined in war zones that are sold to fund armed conflict and civil war.

-Sales of so-called conflict diamonds have helped finance wall that killed millions in Angola, Congo, Sierra Leone, and Liberia over the past several decades.
+Sales of so-called conflict diamonds have helped finance walls that killed millions in Angola, Congo, Sierra Leone, and Liberia over the past several decades.

-Efforts to address the problem have been uh made within the diamond industry.
+Efforts to address the problem have been made within the diamond industry.

 Human rights groups, though, now taking the issue straight to consumers.

-The movie Blood Diamonds, Leonardo DiCaprio, who is a glittering jewel of colossal ignorance in real life.
+And Al Joker said, look, we're hearing a lot about conflict diamonds, the movie Blood Diamonds, Leonardo DiCaprio, who is a glittering jewel of colossal ignorance in real life, and Jaman Hansu.

-A conflict diamond is a diamond that comes um from a part of Africa where there's civil war going on and the diamonds are being used to fund illegal activity against the government.
+A conflict diamond is a diamond that comes from a part of Africa where there's a civil war going on and the diamonds are being used to fund illegal activity against the government.

-The good news for consumers is that thanks to the Kimberley process, uh, ninety-nine point eight percent of all diamonds in the in the marketplace now are conflict free.
+The good news for consumers is that thanks to the Kimberley process, 99.8% of all diamonds in the marketplace now are conflict-free.

 Clearly, one conflict diamond is one too many.

-We all have to work as an industry to eradicate that last point two percent.
+We all have to work as an industry to eradicate that last 0.2%.

-But people can be very confident going to the stores that the Kimberley process is working and it's a great achievement.
+But people can be very confident going to the stores that the Kimberley process is working and it's a great achievement, it makes it illegal to import conflict stones.

-Makes it illegal to import conflict stones, and sixty-eight countries around the world are party to this agreement with the UN.
+And 68 countries around the world are party to this agreement with the U.N.
+All right.

-All right, I guess this is where I uh separate myself from from these.
+I guess this is where I separate myself from these.

 I think this is just mindless twaddle.